MarcelGarus/server/blog/draft this-blog-uses-martinaise.md

 ## Server-side syntax highlighting

-Another tidbit that bothered me was syntax highlighting.
+Another aspect that bothered me was syntax highlighting.
-Until now, I used `prism.js`
+Until now, I used `text:prism.js`.

-TODO
+It's fine, but client-side highlighting feels hacky – why make compute-restrained client devices take all the heavy lifting instead of highlighting the syntax once on the server?

+Cue me, implementing crude syntax highlighters for Bash, C, Candy, Dart, HTML, JSON, Lisp, Markdown, Martinaise, Mehl, Python, Rust, and Zig.
+Long live the yak shave!

-##
+## Wow!

-add this blog to that list

-I've already written some code in my programming language Martinaise – mostly the compiler itself.
+I have developed quite a few programming languages already, but Martinaise is the first language that I used to write an actual, big project in.
-Now, I can add this blog to that list.
+There's the self-hosted compiler of course, but now I can add a blog to that list.
+All the code is [on GitHub](https://github.com/MarcelGarus/server).
+Good night!